 Roles & Responsibilities

-The Intern or Co-op Student will:
+The Intern will:

-- Register his/her internship or co-op with the Experiential Learning Center by submitting a Learning Agreement prior to the start date of the internship or co-op
+Center by submitting a Learning Agreement prior to the start date of the

-- Serve as a representative of the University of Colorado Denver, and as such, will have influence regarding the employer’s decision to host students from UC Denver in the future
+- Serve as a representative of the University of Colorado Denver, and

-- Approach internships and co-ops in a professional manner that is guided by courtesy, a desire to learn, and a willingness to receive feedback for improvement
+guided by courtesy, a desire to learn, and a willingness to receive

 - Act in a responsible and appropriate manner in accordance with the rules and regulations of the organization